BFH-data-driven-waste-management/.github/README.md

 ```

 Together, these repositories form an end-to-end prototype for data-driven waste management: from lightweight field observations, through data validation and transformation, to interactive Business Intelligence views that support operational and structural decision-making.

+---
+## License

+Copyright (c) 2026 Affolter Marco, Scherer Janic, Scherer Luca.
+All rights reserved.

+This organisation is made available for academic, educational, and research purposes only.
+Commercial use, redistribution, sublicensing, hosted use, or use in production systems requires prior written permission from the copyright holders.
+See the LICENSE files in each repository for details.